steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 ## Acknowledgements

-Huge thanks go to the entire product and development team of [HUK-Autoservice](https://www.huk-autoservice.de) as well as the project partners [Edenspiekermann](https://www.edenspiekermann.com) and [foobar Agency GmbH](https://foobar.agency) for the awesome work.
+Huge thanks go to the entire product and development team of [HUK-Autoservice](https://www.huk-autoservice.de) as well as our project partners [Edenspiekermann](https://www.edenspiekermann.com) and [foobar Agency GmbH](https://foobar.agency) for the awesome work.